VulpiVox/VulpiVox/README.md

 ## What We Do

-We take pain points that AI and technology haven't solved yet and transform them into structured research projects with real impact:
+We find the gaps where AI should help but doesn't yet, and we build smarter, more efficient solutions — whether the question is brand new or decades old.
+We turn these challenges into structured AI research projects with real impact:

-- **Share** — Anyone can submit a challenge where AI should help but doesn't yet
+- **Share** — Anyone can submit a pain point where AI should help but doesn't yet
 - **Formalize** — Our team structures the best challenges into well-defined research proposals
 - **Collaborate** — We bring together researchers worldwide to build solutions as a team
 - **Ship** — Research published.
 Code open-sourced.
 Solutions given back to the community